sungkwang/MEAM-BO/README.md

 'C'     'C'      3       2     0     5       5       4.5     0.46    1       1       1       1
 -3.647          -3.03           -13.003         1.203
 ```
-`elt_i1` and `elt_i2` are the element names that must match with the element names in parameter_1 file. `bond` 2 or 3 to represent double or triple bond, respectively.
-Z(0) and Z(1) are the number of neighbors that requires for Z0 and Z1 function, e.g. Z(0) for triple bond (acetylene) is 2. beta0/1/3 and p0/1/3 are the parameters for the Gaussian-like delta function. beta2 and p2 are the parameters
+The first line consists of bond information that applicable to double or triple bond. `elt_i1` and `elt_i2` are element names of unsaturated bond that must match with the element names in parameter_1 file. `bond` 2 or 3 to represent double or triple bond, respectively.
+Z(0) and Z(1) are the number of neighbors that requires for Z0 and Z1 counting factor function, e.g. Z(0) for triple bond (acetylene) is 2. `beta0/1/3` and `p0/1/3` are parameters for the Gaussian-like delta function. `beta2` and `p2` are parameters to correct the rotational barriers.

+The parameters in the next lines are determined by the value of `bond`.
+If 2 (double bond), then additional 12 parameters must follow.
+If 3 (triple bond), then additional 4 parameter must follow. 'e3' are triple bond parameters to fit the difference of energy between MEAM and FP calculation as a function of distance. `re3` is a experimental distance at equilibrium for reference structure for triple bond, e.g. acetylene for hydrocarbon. `e2a_0/1/2` and 're2a' are auxilary parameters that will become 'e2' and 're2' parameter similar to the triple bond case.

 ## Other differences compared with meam/c package
 1. New reference structures are added